PathwayCommons/pathway-commons-client/README.md

 ```

 ### Setting a username
 We request that our users set a username, which allows us to see how our users use both the pathway-commons library and the Pathway Commons service.
-If no username is registered, then the username is set to a random ID that will be reset every session.
+If no username is registered, then the username is set to a default ID.
 If you wish to opt out, set the user as `null`.

 ### Usage Example
 ```